- Call For Participation

 The Hyatt offers a complimentary shuttle that arrives at Dulles Airport at the top of each hour between 6am-10pm Monday through Friday and 7am-10pm on Saturday & Sunday.
 The pick-up and drop-off point will be at curbs 2A and 2H, adjacent to the lower level baggage claim level.
 Return shuttle transportation from the hotel departs on the :45 beginning at 5:45am Monday-Friday and 6:45am Saturday & Sunday.

 Capability Counts 2018 brings global business leaders together to share best practices in achieving a competitive edge through streamlined capabilities.
-2017 introduced two Industry Sector tracks to the conference format - Capability Counts 2018 will delivery even more industry-specific tracks as a focus of the event program.
+2017 introduced two Industry Sector tracks to the conference format - Capability Counts 2018 will deliver even more industry-specific tracks as a focus of the event program.

 Upon submission, you will need to select at least one choice from options in two submission form fields: